JOY Teen USA

 Also, empty-nest couples, especially with young adult children or extended family, work well.

 - Families do not have to have all the bells and whistles.
+They do not need to have it all together.
 A Basque kid needs a family that has a place in their heart for him or her.
 They need a bed in a room that can be shared; they don’t need a swimming pool, a vacation house or to be escorted in a fancy car.

 WHAT TO LOOK FOR IN SUCCESSFUL FAMILIES